 The Hawaii State Art Museum is small, but it’s also free.
 The museum also holds regular events for the public, including “First Friday,” a gallery walk held on the first Friday of every month.
 Check out the calendar of events to see what is happening during your Oahu visit.

-4. See Fireworks at the Hilton Hawaiian Village
+5. See Fireworks at the Hilton Hawaiian Village

-The Hilton Hawaiian Village hosts a firework show every Friday at 7:45 PM.
+The Hilton Hawaiian Village hosts a firework show every Friday night at 7:45 PM.
 It’s part of a resort show, but anyone can watch the fireworks.
 All Hawaii beaches are open to the public, so you can bring chairs or a towel and sit on the beach to watch the show.

 The Hilton Hawaiian Village is one of my favorite resorts on Oahu.
 If you’re looking for a place to stay, it’s a great option.
 You can check the current pricing here.